-Tepper is the editor and contributing author to the forthcoming monograph Las Vegas Ikebana: Maren Hassinger and Senga Nengudi (New York: Pacific and Cooley Gallery, 2025), and the co-editor of Side by Side: Collaborative Artistic Practices in the United States: 1960s–1980s, vol. III of the Living Collections Catalogue (Minneapolis: Walker Art Center, 2020).
-She has contributed essays and conversations for exhibition catalogues and publications such as ASAP/Journal, BOMB, and Topical Cream on artists including Indira Allegra, Maren Hassinger, Lonnie Holley, Jompet Kuswidananto, Guadalupe Maravilla, Nick Mauss, Rabih Mroué, Senga Nengudi, Lotty Rosenfeld, Shahzia Sikander, Alan Sonfist, and Cecilia Vicuña.
+Tepper is editor of the new monograph Las Vegas Ikebana: Maren Hassinger and Senga Nengudi (New York: Pacific and Cooley Gallery, 2025), and the co-editor of Side by Side: Collaborative Artistic Practices in the United States: 1960s–1980s, vol. III of the Living Collections Catalogue (Minneapolis: Walker Art Center, 2020).
+She has contributed essays and conversations for catalogs and publications such as ASAP/Journal, BOMB, and Topical Cream on artists including Indira Allegra, Maren Hassinger, Lonnie Holley, Jompet Kuswidananto, Guadalupe Maravilla, Nick Mauss, Rabih Mroué, Senga Nengudi, Lotty Rosenfeld, Shahzia Sikander, Alan Sonfist, and Cecilia Vicuña.
 She received an M.A. in Modern and Contemporary Art History from the School of the Art Institute of Chicago.
-She is a member of the writing community at Louis Place.
+She was born in Schenectady, NY and currently resides in the Berkshires, MA.

 Contact: allietep@gmail.com